yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### NGINX

-Nginx is a web server with excelent performance and low memory usage also It can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer and an HTTP cache.
+Nginx is a web server with excelent performance and low memory usage also it can be used as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols as well as a load balancer and an HTTP cache.
+For this example we will used NGINX as reverse proxy for PHP-FPM service

 #### Installing NGINX

+NGINX is available in [EPEL](https://fedoraproject.org/wiki/EPEL) repo

 ```bash
 # yum -y install epel-release && yum -y install nginx
 ```

-## Auto start service at system boot
+#### Autostart NGINX service at system boot time
 ```bash
 # systemctl enable nginx
 ```

-## Start NGINX service
+#### Start NGINX service

 ```bash
 # systemctl start nginx
 ```

-## Comprobamos el estado del servicio
+#### Check NGINX status service
 ```bash
 # systemctl status nginx
 ```